Special Olympics PEI, 2 Athletes with Coach, Snowshoe

 Our Volunteers Enrich Lives

 At Special Olympics PEI we want to help our coaches become the best they can be.
+We are able to reimburse for all course fees and, by pre-approval, any travel/accomodation/meal associated.
 To this end, we offer the following resources to our coaches:

 REMINDER: Volunteer Coach on-boarding process and Special Olympics requirements outlined in our current policies, and be sure to review our updated Registration Processes and Resources.